TheBananaMan/sparx-differential-attacks/code/empirical-tests/README.md

 You can clean the temporary files with 'clean.sh'.

-## Running the tests
+## Testing

-The project contains a few tests for the implementation of SPARX-64.
+The project contains a few tests for the implementation of Sparx-64.
 Simply compile 'make sparx-64-tests' and run